Kanda, Uttarakhand

-Kanda is a small historic, scenic town and tehsil in Bageshwar district, in the state of Uttarakhand, India.
+Kanda is a small historic town and tehsil in Bageshwar district, in the state of Uttarakhand, India.

 History

 Kanda was ruled by the Katyuri Kings from the 7th to the 13th century.
 Upon the disintegration of the Katyuris in 13th century, Kanda came under the rule of Mankoti kings of Gangoli.
 In the 16th century, the Chand king, Balo Kalyan Chand, invaded Mankot, the seat of Mankoti kings, and annexed Gangoli to his kingdom, the Kumaon Kingdom.

 Geography

 Kanda is located 26 km east of the district headquarters, the city of Bageshwar, and to the northwest of the city of Pithoragarh.
 Its surrounding landscape is characterized by mountains, terraced fields, and organic tea platforms.
-However, this scenic landscape is under threat, as the quarrying of soft stone is reported to have caused damage to the local ecology.
+However, this landscape is under threat, as the quarrying of soft stone is reported to have caused damage to the local ecology.

 Transport

 National Highway 309A passes through Kanda.
 Most of the internal transportation is via shared taxis called "Jeeps".
 Jeeps are available for the nearby cities of Bageshwar and Chaukori.
 Roadway buses connect Kanda to Delhi, while Kumaon Motor Owners Union (KMOU) transport connects to other major cities in the state of Uttarakhand, such as Almora, Haldwani, Pithoragarh, Bankot, and Didihat.